-I am a final-year Ph.D. student at the StarAI lab at University of California, Los Angeles, advised by Prof. Guy Van den Broeck.
+I am an incoming Assistant Professor (Presidential Young Professor, PYP) in the Department of Computer Science within the School of Computing (SoC) at the National University of Singapore (NUS).
+Before joining NUS, I completed my PhD at the StarAI lab at the University of California, Los Angeles, where I was advised by Prof. Guy Van den Broeck.
 I am currently visiting Prof. Mathias Niepert’s lab at the University of Stuttgart.

 My primary research focus is deep generative models (diffusion models [1,2,3], probabilistic circuits [5,6,7], variational autoencoders [4]).
 Other than understanding and mitigating the fundamental challenges toward good modeling performance [1,6,8], I am especially interested in efficient exact/approximate inference with guarantees of various deep generative models from both theoretical perspectives [9] and empirical perspectives [7,10].